 The less weight your pup’s joints must support, the better he will feel.
 Accordingly, it is always important to keep the body weight of arthritic dogs within the recommended range.
-Unfortunately, research shows that between 24% – 41% of all dogs are overweight!
+Unfortunately, research shows that between 24% and 41% of all dogs are overweight.

 You can help your dog lose weight by altering either side of the caloric equation: You can reduce the amount of food provided or increase the number of calories he burns through exercise.